jlmelville/rnndescent/README.md

 `rnndescent` onto CRAN in a useful-for-something state.
 As a result I am not targeting an initial release to support the streaming case.
 I would like to fix this for a subsequent release.

+Also there is no specialized distance code to take advantage of AVX etc., so `rnndescent` is going to run slower than other packages.
+This wouldn't be allowed on CRAN anyway, but might be a nice-to-have for installing from github.

 ## Installation